Welcome, PhD Students!

 Students who defend their proposal before September 15th of their 4th year are eligible for this bonus.
 Please alert Stephanie Allen to your eligibility, and the bonus will be applied through SSIR.

 Who can make up my Supervisory Committee?View details Hide details

 Your supervisor should be a full-time faculty member at Schulich who is eligible to supervise PhD students.
 You can also have co-supervisors, but at least one must be eligible to supervise.
 Your committee should be two additional faculty members, at least one of which should be from Schulich.
 It is permissible to have one of the committee members from out of faculty, in which case this faculty member must be appointed to the Faculty of Graduate Studies.
 It is also alternatively permissible for one faculty member to be from another university.
 This requires some administration.
 Please contact Stephanie Allen if you are considering this.

 Can I teach a course or tutorial?View details Hide details

-You must first have fully completed all parts of your comprehensive exams in order to be eligible to teach a course or TA a tutorial.
-Eligible PhD students can teach only one course per year.
+You must first have fully completed all parts of your comprehensive exams in order to be eligible to teach a course.
+All PhD students are eligible to apply for TA positions as long as they will be full-time students for the duration of the TA position.
+Eligible PhD students can teach or TA only one course per year.
 Courses can be one term (Fall, Winter, or Summer) and can be either a course instructorship or a tutorial position.

 How do I take a course outside of Schulich?View details Hide details